vinayygoudd/analytics-project/README.md

 Subscription Status

-Charts:
+Visuals

 Revenue by Category

 Sales by Category

-Customer Distribution by Subscription
+% of Customers by Subscription Status

 Revenue by Age Group

 Sales by Age Group

-📈 Dashboard Preview

-(Replace with your actual screenshot in images/)

 ⭐ Key Insights & Results

-Clothing drives the highest revenue and sales
+Clothing is the highest-performing category in both revenue and sales

 73% of customers are non-subscribers

-Young Adults & Middle-aged groups contribute most of the revenue
+Young Adults and Middle-aged groups contribute the largest share of revenue

-Average purchase amount ≈ $59.76
+Average purchase amount is $59.76

-Average customer rating = 3.75
+Average customer rating is 3.75

-Accessories category is the second strongest performer
+Accessories rank second-highest in revenue

-These insights can support improvements in:
+These insights support:

-Marketing segmentation
+Better marketing segmentation

-Category-level inventory planning
+Inventory planning

-Pricing & promotions
+Pricing and discount strategy

-Subscription program strategies
+Subscription program improvements

 ▶️ How to Run This Project
 1. Run Python + SQL Notebook

+Open the notebook:
-Open notebook/code.ipynb
+notebook/code.ipynb

-Install required libraries:
+Install required Python libraries:

 pip install pandas numpy matplotlib seaborn sqlalchemy